Bairagi/base/README.md

 ### Description
+GoatOS is a collection of infrastructure automation tools.
 `GoatOS Base` is a provides distributed LXC management for the GoatOS project.
 `GoatOS Base` allows user to configure and manage ubuntu 14.04 instances with Chef and perform distributed tasks using Blender.